IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 Mission Assignment
 - PCs need to go to Avizallo to - what? monitor the diplomatic situation. spy on luca. what
 	- Owl has warned Vasilev abt possible danger
+- Beware of the Court of Birds - never trust a man who won't tell you his true name
 - who is the diplomat being sent to avizallo - gildstern? luca? ornsgrym?
 Journey to Avizallo
 - probably just link another mini adventure
 - PCs need to figure out a way to separately get to the isle
 - a few choices for how to get there - leviathan, ship
 - another fray tide (work of the synod/dragon), possibly pirate attack?
-Arrival in the Isle
+- they encounter kevaran navy ships, patrolling around avizallo Arrival in the Isle
 - establish Gyrfalcon's animosity, tensions between saltwood workers + KA mercenaries
 - introduce a few major players of the council